Muhammad-Waqas-github/muhwaqash/README.md

 - 👋 Hi, I’m @Muhammad Waqas
 - 👀 I’m interested in coding mostly in Python, SQL and visualize it using Tableau
-- 🌱 I’m currently completing a certificate at Ryerson, toronto in computer coding.
+- 🌱 I’m currently completing a certificate at Ryerson, Toronto in computer coding.
 - 💞️ I’m looking to collaborate on python related projects
 - 📫 How to reach me ...